Angina Travel Insurance

 3. Get your quotesYou will then get your quotes and can either proceed to buy, or save your quote, at this stage.

 Tips for travelling with angina

-- Finding travel insurance for people who have angina can be difficult.
-Many standard travel insurance policies exclude pre-existing medical conditions.
-Make sure you look for a specialist angina travel insurance provider and declare your angina and any other medical condition.
-This means you can travel with complete peace of mind, knowing you are covered should you require medical treatment required for your angina while you are on holiday.
+- Finding Travel Insurance for people who have angina can be difficult.
+Many standard Travel Insurance policies exclude pre-existing medical conditions.
+Make sure you look for a specialist angina Travel Insurance provider and declare your angina and any other medical condition.
+This means you can travel with complete peace of mind, knowing you are covered if you need emergency medical treatment related to your angina while you’re on holiday.

-- For travel in Europe, also make sure you have a European Health Insurance Card (EHIC).
+- For travel in Europe, make sure you also have a GHIC.
 This entitles you to reduced-cost, and sometimes, free medical treatment.
-It’s not an alternative to angina travel insurance though so be sure to arrange this in addition.
+It’s not an alternative to angina Travel Insurance though so be sure to arrange this in addition.